andresoll/documentation/docs/ergoCub_battery_pack/ergoCub_battery_pack.md

 The normal operation of the `Battery Pack` is that, in the absence of the above alarms, it is ready to supply current with the power contacts closed.

-!!!warning
+> [!WARNING]
-    Pay absolute attention to the power contacts, the `Battery Pack` exposes the contacts so that they can be inserted into the robot.
+> Pay absolute attention to the power contacts, the `Battery Pack` exposes the contacts so that they can be inserted into the robot.
-    Any violation or improper use can cause serious injury to those involved and severely damage the hardware.
+> Any violation or improper use can cause serious injury to those involved and severely damage the hardware.

 If there are alarms, contact the persons in charge.